Shaheed Bhai Amarjeet Singh Babbar

 Bhai Sahib’s life is a glowing example of what a true Sikh fighter is like.
 His life was dedicated to Khalsa principals.
 It is the involvement of Singhs like this that will make Sikh liberation possible.
 It is the sacrifice of Gursikhs like this that will one day bring Khalsa Raj.
 Bhai Amarjeet Singh Khalsa was a real Babbar.

-Article by Bhai Mahinder Singh, taken from Sant Sipahi magazine, March 1994.
+Article by Bhai Mahinder Singh, printed in Sant Sipahi magazine, (March 1994).

 Translated by Bhai Balpreet Singh.